 In terms of equipment and pricing before options, all three trims compete exceptionally well against the competition.
 Other than the Hyundai Tucson, no competing SUVs start below $20,000.

 Where you lose out by picking the Sportage is in cargo room.
-At 26.1 cubic feet with the rear seats up and 54.6 cubic feet with them down, it falls short of the competition — even the relatively miniscule capacities of the Nissan Rogue, at 28.9 and 57.9 cubic feet, respectively.
+At 26.1 cubic feet with the rear seats up and 54.6 cubic feet with them down, it falls short of the competition — even the relatively minuscule capacities of the Nissan Rogue, at 28.9 and 57.9 cubic feet, respectively.

 During my week testing the Sportage, though, I didn't feel like the cargo space was unusable.
 In fact, the narrow cargo bay of the larger Equinox isn't overly cargo-friendly despite its larger overall measurements.